 Securing IP rights

-Gannons worked with the development team for a new mobile phone, on securing IP rights for the company.
+Gannons worked with the development team for a new mobile phone, on protecting IP rights for the company.

 Our clients wanted to be left in the strongest position possible to stop rip off copies being produced and sold at prices which under cut theirs.

 Protecting the brand legally

 The mobile phone product gave rise to the following assets requiring registration:

 The name and logo